-Empirical research is all about making decisions (the best ones you can with the information at hand).
-This video will get you thinking about some of the earliest decisions you will need to make when working with your data (i.e. selecting columns and possibly rows).
+Empirical research is all about making decisions (the best ones possible with the information at hand).
+Please watch the video WORKING WITH DATA (SAS, R, Stata, SPSS).
+This will get you thinking about some of the earliest decisions you will need to make when working with your data (i.e. selecting columns and possibly rows).